 A12 Margaretting Bypass (junctions 13 to 15) concrete road reconstruction

-We are rebuilding the A12 Margaretting Bypass between junction 13 (Ingatestone) and junction 15 (Three Mile Hill), including removing and replacing the current concrete road surface.
+We are rebuilding the A12 Margaretting Bypass between junction 13 (Ingatestone) and junction 15 (Webb’s Farm Interchange), including removing and replacing the current concrete road surface.
 This will improve safety, create a smoother quieter journey and extend the life of the road to make it fit for the future.